E-PRIDE Mentorship Program

 The E-Pride Mentorship Program exists at two levels.
 Freshmen and sophomore students or new transfers will be paired with highly active junior or senior students in good standing.
 The chairs of each department will monitor the program and meet with mentors and mentees regularly in order to facilitate the relationships.

-Junior and senior students who willingly mentor lower division students will have the chance to be paired with an alumni or corporate mentor.
-The programs seeks to connect qualified engineering and engineering technology students with our corporate partners to ensure experiential learning opportunities, academic success, and career readiness.
+Junior and senior students who willingly mentor lower division students will have the chance to be paired with alumni or corporate mentor.
+The programs seek to connect qualified engineering and engineering technology students with our corporate partners to ensure experiential learning opportunities, academic success and career readiness.

 - Freshmen and sophomore students will be paired with highly active juniors, seniors, and graduate students in good academic standing